wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 organization operates.
 To address this requirement, a default environment has been created within the home region where the tenant was created.
 This environment has been renamed Personal Productivity (default).
-In addition, Dev, Test and Production environments have also been created within this region (North America).
-To address requirements in other regions, and to provide symmetry, Personal Productivity, Dev, Test and Production environments have also been created in the Asia and Europe regions.
+In addition, Dev, Test, and Production environments have also been created within this region (North America).
+To address requirements in other regions, and to provide symmetry, Personal Productivity, Dev, Test, and Production environments have also been created in the Asia and Europe regions.

 Since the behavior of the default environment is that all licensed users